DexlizeProject/dexlize-network-contract/README.md

 # dexlize-network-contract

-### Usage (buy, sell, cancel)
+### Usage (Resting the order of buy/sell and cancel the order of buy/sell)

-### Buy bill Example
+### Resting order bought Example
-you can add bill bought by transfering the token of EOS, meanwhile the token need to be bought that would be set in the memo
+you can add order bought by transfering the token of EOS, meanwhile the token need to be bought that would be set in the memo

 ```js